What are Crushed Shadows & Blown Highlights?

 Often you want to avoid losing as much detail as you can in your shots.
 However, in some situations, you can turn crushed shadows and blown highlights to your advantage.

 As an artist, you should always pursue your artistic vision.
 That might mean manually or digitally deepening the shadows, or brightening the highlights.
 As long as you capture the important details you can still have a great shot with some pure black and pure white in it.
+This is especially true for low-key lighting in genres such as film noir.

 Also, if you want to make use of the full dynamic range, having small parts of the image clipping in both the highlights and shadows can be a nice way to add more contrast.